 In One-to-Many ABM, you'll pull a list of contacts based on their company's profile.
 These accounts are less qualified to begin with because they will fall under larger umbrellas, like industry, location, company size, or other characteristics.
 You'll figure out high-level pain points and needs for these companies, serve ads to your contacts, enroll them a sales sequence, send them marketing emails, and in the end, try to get them on the phone.
 To reference the image above, it's a bit like shooting hundreds of arrows into the void and hoping some of them reach your ideal customers.

 You won't do research into a company unless they respond to your marketing efforts and want to set up a time to talk.
 You won't send gifts unless they show interest.
 Your emails will be more general and less personalized.
 You're basically generating brand awareness and trying to educate your contact list — and hope that some of them are interested in learning more.
 Many won't respond or engage with your materials because they never asked to be contacted in the first place.
-Email sales sequences have become white noise that often just get deleted unread or marked as spam.
+Email sales sequences have become white noise and often just get deleted unread or marked as spam.

 True ABM is about marketing to predetermined, high-quality leads that have a good probably of closing... and this isn't it.
 One-t0-Many ABM doesn't have the effect that highly-tailored ABM does, but it can be a good approach if you need a lot of new leads and have enough SDRs to call a large number of prospects.

 Example: If you worked for a marketing agency... you probably wouldn't use this method because marketing to hundreds of accounts typically isn't a good idea if you offer a service.
-One-to-Many is better suited for businesses that offer a B2B product, Even though this method is much less effective (akin to cold calling), it can be a way to generate leads that are more qualified.
+One-to-Many is better suited for businesses that offer a B2B product.
+Even though this method is much less effective (akin to cold calling), it can be a way to generate leads that are more qualified.

 What makes ABM special